 The prophet Joseph Smith would not have been the man God needed him to be without the help of others and without the events that shaped his life.
 Many historical events during or before the restoration of the Church influenced Joseph Smith and opened the way for new revelation.
-The Mormon Channel recently released a new podcast series discussing the Church’s groundbreaking new history, Saints: The Story of the Church of Jesus Christ in the Latter-days.
-Here are 10 things you didn’t know about the restoration of the gospel from this new podcast and book:
+The Latter-day Saint Channel released a podcast series discussing the Church’s groundbreaking history, Saints: The Story of the Church of Jesus Christ in the Latter-days.
+Here are eight things you didn’t know about the Restoration of the gospel from this new podcast and book:

 1. The eruption of a volcano in Indonesia was instrumental in Joseph Smith receiving the gold plates.